MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ### Allow team members to bypass the lobby

-Meeting policies have a setting for letting users bypass the meeting lobby.
-We added an option for people in the organization but exclude guest users.
+Meeting policies have a setting for letting team members bypass the meeting lobby.
+We've added the EveryoneInCompanyExcludingGuests option for people in the organization to bypass the lobby but exclude guest users from bypassing the lobby.

-EveryoneInCompanyExcludingGuests

-AutoAdmittedUsers

 ### Enable live captions